GeorgeDenis/HealthHub/README.md

 # Bachelor Thesis 2024
 -  Demo: https://www.youtube.com/watch?v=1mz7d5ikXvQ&feature=youtu.be
 # Description
-  HealthHub, an innovative web application designed to meet the needs of those passionate about fitness and nutrition and those who want to make a change in their lives and adopt a healthier lifestyle.
+&nbsp;HealthHub, an innovative web application designed to meet the needs of those passionate about fitness and nutrition and those who want to make a change in their lives and adopt a healthier lifestyle.
 Using a technology stack consisting of .NET Core 8, React, Python, Flask, OpenCV,